 VOICES brings the perspectives and experiences of children into international debates around rising child psychiatric diagnoses and the increasing use of drugs in child psychiatry.
 These voices contribute to an empirical evidence base that helps to inform ethical debate, clinical judgment, and national policy.
-VOICES is a Wellcome Trust funded research project based at the London School of Economics and Political Science.
+VOICES is a Wellcome Trust funded research project led by Professor Ilina Singh at Kings College London.

 Attention Deficit/Hyperactivity Disorder (ADHD) is the most common child psychiatric disorder in the world.
 Estimates of ADHD prevalence amongst school-age children vary within and across world regions.
 Estimates also vary according to how prevalence rates are measured.
 According to one study, Europe and North America have lower prevalence of ADHD (5% - 6%); and Africa and South America have higher prevalence (8.5% - 12%).
 Approximately 75% of children diagnosed with ADHD are boys.

 Methylphenidate, marketed under different names including Ritalin or Concerta, is the most common form of treatment for ADHD.
 Methylphenidate consumption is increasing rapidly and significantly in most countries around the world.
 The United States consumes more methylphenidate than all other countries combined.
 In 2005, the US consumed 80% of the world's methylphenidate.

 Rising consumption of stimulant drugs has motivated considerable public and ethical debate.
 Ethical concerns have focused on the implications of stimulant drug use for key dimensions of children's moral identity.
 These dimensions include children's conceptions of...